rohegde7/study/docker/0-all.md

 - `docker run`
 - `docker run -d -p hostport:containerport namespace/name:tag`
   - ex: docker run  docker/getting-started
-  - docker run -d -p 8965:80 docker/getting-started:latest
+  - docker run -d -p 8080:1234 docker/getting-started:latest
   - `-d`: Run in detached mode (doesn't block your terminal)
+  - `-p`: Publish a container's port to the host (forwarding).
+8080 is our local machine's port.
+1234 is the container's port. so `localhost:8080` will goto port `1234` on which the container is listening/running.
   - `-e`: Used to set environment variables -> `-e NODE_ENV=development -e url=http://localhost:3001`
-  - `-p`: Publish a container's port to the host (forwarding)
-  - `-v`: Mounts the volume to a folder inside the container -> `-v ghost-vol:/var/lib/ghost ghost`
+  - `-v`: Mounts the volume to a folder inside the container -> `-v ghost-vol:/var/lib/ghost ghost` -> `ghost-vol` is the volume name. `/var/lib/ghost` is the path in which the image/container actually writes data when it's running. `ghost` is the name of the image
   - `hostport`: The port on your local machine
   - `containerport`: The port inside the container
   - `namespace/name`: The name of the image (usually in the format username/repo)